Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 1. Portuguese labor code allows employers to pay any part of an employee’s salary in kind (for example, meal allowance, housing, and so on), which cannot exceed the value of the salary paid in cash.
 Further, employers must provide employee payslips on demand containing the following information:

-2. Information about the employer and employee, like their social security number, company code, employee code, etc.
+2. Information about the employer and employee, like their social security number, corporation code, employee code, etc.

 3. Total remuneration amount